 Q: None of the creatures have any numbers or effects on them to indicate power, making them all the same.
 What is the point in having so many if they are all the same?

 A: There are creatures with Abilities, but they are not found in Starter Decks because Starters already contain multiple high-tier symmetry cards.
-Even without effects, they still differ by creature type, which will be important upon the release of boosters.
-There will even be cards that affect lower rarity creatures!
+Even without effects, they still differ by creature type, which are important once you start mixing in cards from boosters.
+There are even card mechanics that affect rarity (like boosting Commons and weakening Rares)!

 It is up to you, the player, to decide how powerful you want each of your creatures to be during a game by playing it on top of a pile of energy.
 A Dragon is a different type of creature than an Angel.
 We want you to pick and choose your favorite cards to build a deck with, which makes for really fun games.
 You no longer have to include a card in a deck with artwork you don't like just because you need it to stand a chance at winning.
-Just pick your favorite artwork and play!
+Just pick your favorite artwork and play (or go with a theme and use those effects to your advantage)!

 Q: As I’m reading through the cards, some of the cards like Vortex seem really overpowered.
 It’s an instant-speed card that is free to play.
 Isn’t it too powerful if I played this card during my opponent’s Draw Phase?